iWinston/typeorm-plus/docs/relations-faq.md

 and it will detach all of them.
 Why?
 Because relation equal to `[]` or any items inside it will be considered like something was removed from it, there is no other way to check if an object was removed from entity or not.

-Therefoe, saving an object like this will bring you problems - it will remove all previously set categories.
+Therefore, saving an object like this will bring you problems - it will remove all previously set categories.

 How to avoid this behaviour?
 Simply don't initialize arrays in your entities.
 Same rule applies to a constructor - don't initialize it in a constructor as well.